Build a SvelteKit Markdown Blog

 </div>

-The site is a smooth operator! 🎷
+He’s a smooth operator. 🎷

 RSS Feed

-Creating an RSS feed in SvelteKit is simple as creating an API endpoint that returns XML.
+Creating an RSS feed in SvelteKit is simple as creating an API endpoint that returns XML:

 src/routes/rss.xml/+server.ts